Hello Citizens of the Internet!

 Dear Crazy Christians Who Followed Me To My House: What you did was illegal.
 You’re not allowed to follow me from campus to my flat while constantly rapping “Do you go to church?”
 “Do you?”
 “Do you know Jesus died for you?”, especially when it’s clear I don’t give a f*ck.
 And you’re also not allowed to turn up at my flat the next day, and after I’ve slammed the door in your face, start screaming “But sister, otherwise you will burn in hell!
 We can save you!”

 Dear Next-door Neighbour The Single Mom: Your daughter sings even though she really can’t at one in the morning.
 Your dog barks at three in the morning and won’t shut up.
 You have men turning up at your door at 4 in the morning, drunk and yelling “I just want to come in for a cup of coffee!”.
 You have two daughters living with you for f*ck’s sake, and just because they’re out of town doesn’t mean you, the mom, should behave like a teenager.
-Shame on you.
+Your daughter is gone and you’re free to do what you like in your life but not when your neighbours can hear your guest yell their horny asses off in the morning.
+If they’re threatening you, you should call the police or ask your neighbours to help you.
+But not leave them outside to wake up the entire building.

-Dear Male Associate from Firm I Interned At: Hey manbitch.
+Dear Male Associate from Firm I Interned At: Hey manbitchasshole.
 How’s life being the most self-centered, mean bastard in the whole world?
 Remember when we had the new intern?
 It was her first job and she was slow using Excel because she had no idea how to, and because you didn’t specify the qualifications needed for the position?
 Remember when you lashed out on her and said “How can you be studying at an Ivy League college and writing your graduation thesis?
 Did you even attend university at all?”, and she went to the bathroom and came back 30 minutes later, her eyes red from crying?
 And what did you say then?
 “Oh, Rachel, are you feeling ill?
 Maybe you should go home”, with a straight face, and then she did go home, and never picked up the phone again and I had to handle her payment papers?
 Well, motherf*cker, she took Excel courses in the evenings, after you sent her home at 1AM every day.
 She was trying for f*ck’s sake.
 I hope you’re still miserable you didn’t get to Goldmann Sachs and had to settle for less, and that your hot model girlfriend f*cks you over after she spends all your cash buying Chanel bags and a fake tan.
+And whatever else she likes.
+Cause she sure ain’t getting anything else from you.

 Dear Racist/Sexist/Fascist Friend: I know we used to be theatre/drinking buddies, but man you have some issues.
 Like the time you said “Man those Turks/Swedes/Americans/Japs/Chinks are inferior”, or said “Mixed kids will never be Korean” (when you clearly know I have half-Japanese brothers), or when you said “Women just aren’t as smart as men”.
 Or, maybe the time you said “Faggots don’t exist in Korea, it’s an American invention”.
 I’m glad we will never meet again.
 I hope you never become a diplomat like you’ve always wanted, because God, then we’d be just as bashed as the Pyongyang Kims by the press on any good day.